fmansimli/validify-js-react/README.md

 ```

-## how to use it in order to validate form ? that's amazingly easy
+## how to use it with React.js ? that's amazingly easy

 ```